Wondering how to file for divorce in Ohio? We cover everything you need to know about the process and how to get started.

 Spousal support – also known as alimony – is when the court orders one spouse to make payments to the other.
 This is common in divorces where the spouses have unequal earnings and have been married for a long time.

 Spousal support is not awarded in every divorce, but if necessary, it is awarded after the division of property.
-The court considers 13 factors when deciding whether spousal support is appropriate, including things like the earning ability of both spouses, the length of the marriage, and the couple’s standard of living during the marriage.
+Ohio law provides 13 factors courts consider when deciding whether spousal support is appropriate, including things like the earning ability of both spouses, the length of the marriage, and the couple’s standard of living during the marriage.

 Ohio child custody laws previously granted custody to just one parent but now allocate the parental responsibilities between both parents according to the child's best interests.